 A critical step in the right direction to help address a backlog of personnel, facilities and equipment needs directly related to Public Safety was voter approval of a dedicated Public Safety Sales and Use Tax, effective in budget year 2013.
 Prior to voter approval of this dedicated funding stream, critical needs of the Sheriff's Office alone represented over 80% of the entire County's critical operational budget needs.
 The approval of this funding allowed the County to address a backlog of other needs via our Five-Year Financial Road Map and conservative revenue projections, as well as spending controls have enabled us to address many difficult budget challenges.
 In 2018, the County brought forward a measure to the voters to extend the dedicated Public Safety Sales & Use Tax, which was to sunset on January 1, 2021.
 The voters overwhelmingly approved this measure, extending the .23% sales tax until January 2029 to fund public safety, law enforcement, and emergency response needs.
+Even given the current budgetary challenges, for 2021, we anticipate an increase in Public Safety Sales & Use Tax of 4% over the 2020 budget.

-In addition, voter approval in 2014 of a modest TABOR Cap override for excess 2013 revenues allowed the County to retain funding for parks and trails, which addressed some of the needed investments in County Parks, but other ongoing needs remain unmet.
-Budget years 2014 and 2015 ended with revenues above estimates but below the adjusted revenue cap established by TABOR.
-And year 2016 was the first year in more than a decade where the County was able to address the growing backlog of operational needs that had been accumulating through the challenging years.
+The challenges that El Paso County has encountered have put downward pressure on the County's Taxpayer Bill of Rights (TABOR) cap and have continued to have negative impacts on the County's Property Tax revenue and the potential for growth.
+The year 2016 was the first year in more than a decade where the County was able to address the growing backlog of operational needs that had been accumulating through the challenging years.
 However, in 2016, the County ended the year with excess revenue of \$14.5 Million above the TABOR limitations and again faced the challenge of putting forth a ballot measure to the taxpayers.
 In 2017, the voters passed a measure to retain the excess revenue which allowed for investment in the I-25 "gap" expansion, local road projects, remaining disaster recovery efforts and parks projects in the 2018 budget.
 This measure also allowed the County to retain and spend in 2017 and thereafter, an amount of revenue that exceeds current TABOR limitations, but is no greater than the County revenue cap.
-For the 2020 Budget, due to the TABOR limitations, the County will be refunding the 2018 revenues of \$4,025,078 that were in excess of the 2018 TABOR limit.
-This will be done through a temporary mill levy credit of 0.517 mills, which will be paid from the General Fund.
-In addition, due to the limitations of TABOR, the total County mill levy of 7.035 mills, certified and payable in 2020, also includes a temporary mill levy reduction of 0.609.
-This will put a damper on the amount of property tax collected by the County for 2020, which is already the lowest of the ten largest Colorado counties.
+In 2020, the County refunded the 2018 revenues of \$4,025,078 that were in excess of the 2018 TABOR limit through a temporary mill levy credit paid from the General Fund.
+And currently, for the 2021 budget, the County is refunding an overage over the 2019 TABOR limit of \$3,113,796.
+This will be done through a temporary mill levy credit of 0.393 mills, which will be paid from the General Fund.
+In addition, due to the limitations of TABOR, the total County mill levy of 8.085 mills, certified and payable in 2021, also includes a temporary mill levy reduction of 0.141.
+This will put a damper on the amount of property tax collected by the County for 2021, which is already the lowest of the ten largest Colorado counties.